-* CPI edges higher, Empire State manufacturing misses expectations
+* CPI edges higher, Empire State manufacturing misses

 * Yahoo, Morgan Stanley rise after analyst upgrades